 Guidelines: Lightspeed is seeking original science fiction and fantasy stories.
 All types of science fiction and fantasy are welcome.
 No subject should be considered off-limits, and we encourage writers to take chances with their fiction and push the envelope.
 We do not accept simultaneous submissions or multiple submissions.
 You may submit one SF story and one Fantasy story at any given time; you must wait until seven days after our reply to submit another story in that genre.

-Format: Submissions should generally follow standard manuscript format, though we prefer single-spaced instead of double-spaced.
-Your manuscript may be submitted in either .RTF or .DOC format.
+Format: If you follow standard manuscript format, you're fine, though if you want to format it to our preferences, we prefer single-spaced instead of double-spaced and Arial 14pt font for ease of reading on screen.
+Your manuscript may be submitted in either .RTF or .DOC or .DOCX format.

 Word Count: We are open to stories of 1500-10,000 words.
 Stories of 5000 words or less are preferred.

-Pay Rate: Lightspeed pays 8 cents per word for original fiction, or 2 cents per word for reprints.
+Pay Rate: Lightspeed pays 8 cents per word for original fiction.

 Cover Letters: Your cover letter should contain the length of your story, your publishing history, and any other relevant information (e.g, if you send us a hard SF story about black hole clusters and your doctoral dissertation was on black hole clusters, mention that).
 If you’re not sure what should go in your cover letter, this article on cover letters might help.

 Questions/Problems: Email firstname.lastname@example.org for all fiction-related inquiries, or if you have any trouble using our online submission system.
 Please do not email your submissions to this address.